Positive Semidefinite Matrix Supermartingales: Backward PSD Submartingales

 concluding the proof. \end{proof}

-Indeed, we can weaken the second-moment assumption to a $p$\textsuperscript{th} moment, leading to, however, a concentration not around the mean but a Markov-type upper bound.
-This is largely because the scalar map $x \mapsto |x|^p$ is convex but not its matrix extension, and so the raw $p$\textsuperscript{th} moment is used above.
-Nonetheless, due to \cref{fct:tracejen}, the following trace inequality holds.
+We remark that, from Theorem~\ref{thm:xmci} to Theorem~\ref{thm:xmpci}, we weaken the second moment to a $p$\textsuperscript{th} moment assumption, but in an imperfect manner as we obtain a concentration not around the mean $\mM$ but a Markov-type ``upper tail bound'' for $\cS_d^+$-valued matrices instead. {The raw $p$\textsuperscript{th} moment is used above.
+Also, $p > 2$ is not allowed.
+The reason is summarized in \cref{tab:power-convexity}. }